Dappled Willow (Hakuro Nikishi)

 Ornamental willows grafted on high stems such as the harlequin willow are extremely popular.
 To keep them compact, they need to be pruned regularly.

 The harlequin willow (Salix integra ‘Hakuro Nishiki’) is a colourful, leafy cultivated form of the willow species Salix integra, which originates from East Asia.
 It was introduced to Europe in 1979 by Harry van de Laar from Japan and since then has enjoyed great popularity as an ornamental plant for the garden.
-It is also sometimes found in the trade as Japanese ornamental willow, colourful willow or flamingo tree.
+It is also sometimes found in the trade as Japanese ornamental willow, colorful willow or flamingo tree.

 The harlequin willow is either grown as a shrub or grafted as a high-stem on to another type of willow.
 As a shrub form it reaches a height of up to three metres and a width of up to 1.50 metres.
 High-stemmed willow does not grow very tall, but its crown and trunk become wider over the years.
 The branches of Salix integra are long, flexible and slightly overhanging at the ends.
 At up to 30 centimetres a year, the harlequin willow grows rather slowly compared to other willow species.
 It is also not particularly long-lived: after 10 to 20 years the plants begin to age considerably.